opendocsg/slw-judgments-backfill/2013_SGHC_178/report.md

 _Civil Procedure_ – _Offer to Settle_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 132 of 2013 was allowed by the Court of Appeal on 21 May 2014.
-See [2014] SGCA 38.]
+See <span class="citation">[2014] SGCA 38</span>.]

 17 September 2013 Judgment reserved